mehdi-lamrani/python-alchemy/README.md

 Try to Understand the Hierarchy between classes.
 Use the project structure & directories to grasp what every package's purpose is.

-- To run ans test the project, you need to run application/application.py.
+- To run and test the project, you need to run application/application.py.
 That is the execution entry point.
   But first, there are a few things to do and understand (do not just bluntly run the app -it will mostly not work)

+#### PRE-REQUISITES ####

 - install libraries in requirements.txt (SQLAlchemy, SQLite). *(You may need a pip install or two on top of that)*